anderbellstudios/pop-pixie/README.md

 ### What's next?

 You should now be ready to begin work on Pop Pixie.
 Open a Unity scene from `/Assets/Unity/Scenes` to get started.

+### Updating the app version

+When updating the app verison, it should be modified in `ProjectSettings.asset` and `pop-pixie.iss`.

+The in-game version checker uses https://github.com/anderbellstudios/pop-pixie/blob/version/VERSION.